Abraham’s Bosom Was Never About Geography

 He is exposing unbelief.

-And once you see that, the parable snaps into focus.
+Once you see that, the parable snaps into focus.

 Where Jesus Mentions Abraham’s Bosom